awslabs/aws-sdk-android-samples/README.md

 * [TemperatureControl](TemperatureControl/README.md).
 This sample demonstrates use of the AWS IoT device shadow APIs.
 Involved AWS Services are:
   + Amazon Cognito Identity
   + AWS IoT

+* [PollyDemo](PollyDemo/README.md).
+This is a sample mobile application that demonstrates how to use Amazon Polly.
+Involved AWS Services are:
+  + Amazon Cognito Identity
+  + Amazon Polly

 ### How to Run a Sample
 #### Requirements